paf31/stack-safety-for-free/index.markdown

 ## Deferring Monadic Binds

-The naive implementation of `Free` given above works for small computations such as `readAndReset` example.
+The naïve implementation of `Free` given above works for small computations such as `readAndReset` example.
 However, the `runFree` function is not tail recursive, and so interpreting large computations often results in _stack overflow_.
 Techniques such as monadic recursion become unusable.
 It is not necessarily possible to even _build_ a large computation using `Free`, let alone evaluate it, since each monadic bind has to traverse the tree to its leaves.

 Fortunately, a solution to this problem has been known to the [\[Scala\]](#refs) community for some time.